-How were we to go about investigating the source?
+How were we supposed to investigate the source?
 Should we try to remove the oil ourselves?
 Where should we put the oil soaked materials?
 In the dumpster?
 Or did we need to leave the oil in place so that officials – when they finished with Memorial Day festivities, and rescuing storm victims – would have something to work with?

 Some boat owners pulled out the oil soaked reeds that collected around their hulls.
-Some tried to get the oil off their boats and found nothing short of solvents would work.
+Some tried scrubbing the oil off their boats and found nothing short of solvents worked.
 But solvents are not good around the water, and they further damage paint and gel-coat, the protective coatings over fiberglass.
 Another issue for many was water intakes.
 Boat air conditioning systems run off heat pumps.
-They depend on taking in water.
+They take in water.
 At least one air conditioning unit sucked up oil and failed.

-The oil had been in the water and getting worse for two days.
-Tempers were boiling over and theories ran amok.
+By now the oil had been in the water and getting worse for two days.
+Tempers boiled over and theories ran amok.
 And … social media.
-The storm had taken the marina wi-fi down, but many boats have their own hot spots or other places to go to get online.
+The storm disabled the marina wi-fi, but many boats have their own hot spots or other places to go to get online.
 Facebook lit up.

 Monday evening I visited Gary and Diane, who live on the dock closest to both the hospital and the public boat ramp.
-We sat in their cockpit and had a glass of wine.
+We sat in their cockpit with glasses of wine.
 Things were far worse on their dock than on mine.
 The smell of oil came in with every breath.
 It stung our eyes, noses and throats, and made the wine taste of petroleum.
 What a first world problem.
 I thought of those who lived through the Exxon Valdez, Deepwater Horizon, and other huge spills.
-Every aspect of their lives was broken and coated with oil.
+Every aspect of their lives broken and coated with oil.

 Thirty Seconds of YouTube Fame

 Tuesday morning I came out on deck just as a photographer came down the dock carrying a camera and tripod.
 She was there to interview my neighbor, Don.
 But he was stuck in traffic, so I talked with her and the reporter who joined us a few minutes later.
-Long story short, I ended up in front of the camera.
-I hadn’t brushed my hair or my teeth.
+Long story short, I ended up in front of the camera, even though I hadn’t brushed my teeth or hair.
 I don’t like being on camera.
 I didn’t want to be a spokesperson.
 Oh boy.
 The whole thing was a mess.

 Hope Lingers Too